Privacy and Cookies Policy

 If we need to carry out further processing for purposes other than those listed above in Section 3, we will inform you and, where necessary, obtain your consent.

 a.
-Sharing of information within the BNP Paribas Group
+Sharing of information within our Group

 - our legal and regulatory obligations including: